 Passages unique to Luke's Gospel

 This is a list of the major passages which are only found in Luke’s Gospel.
-The ones marked with an asterix are those found in the birth narratives (ch 1-2), the "travel narrative" (ch 9-19), and the resurrection appearances (ch 24).
+The majority of these are found in the birth narratives (ch 1-2), the 'travel narrative' (ch 9-19), and the resurrection appearances (ch 24), and are marked in blue below.

 ||Dating of John's ministry